Moon (2009 video game): Development

 Since Moon utilizes an updated version of the Renegade Engine included in Renegade Kid's previous game, Dementium: The Ward, the game features a frame rate of 60 frames per second and high-quality 3D visuals, along with stylus-based controls.
 Renegade Kid has focused on "high-action gameplay challenges" to test the player's skills; these challenges include varying the placement of enemies in the game and providing them with unexpected behaviors.
 The exploration aspects of the game were designed to "reward" a player with access to new areas among other things.

 A jump mechanic was considered for the game, but was ultimately never implemented in order to focus on shooting gameplay.
 According to the developer, this "would have divided our gameplay focus in order to present the player with interesting ways of utilizing the jump so it didn't feel like an afterthought and may have diluted the overall experience.
 Focusing on one thing and trying to make it good is usually the best thing to do rather than do many things only to an OK quality."

+In January 2014, Mastiff sold Renegade Kid complete ownership of the title, including publishing rights, leading to the development of its sequel.